AARP Medicare Plans: A Comprehensive Overview

 Medicare Supplement insurance plans from AARP charge a monthly premium.
 This premium is in addition to your Part B premium, which you must also pay.
 Premiums vary based on which standardized plan you choose; more comprehensive plans like plan F have higher premiums.

 Premiums for AARP Medigap plans are affected by many factors but are generally set based on the demographics of the community you live in.
 This means your premiums are not set based on your individual age, but rather the relative age of the community as well as other factors.

 AARP Medicare Advantage Plans

 AARP also endorses Medicare Advantage plans.
 Medicare Advantage is also known as Part C of Medicare.
 Medicare Advantage is an alternative to Original Medicare; it does not supplement it like Medigap.

-Medicare Advantage plans are created by private insurers who maintain contracts with CMS (Centers for Medicare and Medicaid Services).
-Medicare Advantage plans must provide all the benefits of Original Medicare Parts A and B. In reality, they come with more comprehensive benefits.
+Although these plans are created by private insurers, Medicare Advantage plans must provide all the benefits of Original Medicare Parts A and B. In reality, they come with more comprehensive benefits.

 Medicare Advantage plans function differently than Medigap.
 Instead of working with Part A and B and filling in most or all of the gaps of Original Medicare, you will have small copayments and coinsurance for most services and procedures.

 These copayments and coinsurance amounts make Medicare Advantage look like the employer-provided health insurance you may already be familiar with.
 Other similarities include the fact that most Medicare Advantage plans are either HMO or PPO based.

 You may need to choose from a network of approved physicians and facilities, and you may need a referral from a primary care physician to see a specialist.